openframeworks/ofBook/11_sound/chapter.md

       soundPlayer.play();
     }

 Another feature built-in to ofSoundPlayer is speed control.
 If you set the speed faster than normal, the sound's pitch will rise accordingly, and vice-versa (just like a vinyl record).
-Playback speed is defined relative to "1", so "0.5" is half-speed and "2" is double speed.  **[mh: nice tie-in to life example.  it might be nice to have a comment about why this is sound-wise: i.e. 1000Hz signal sampled at 2x speed yields a 500Hz signal.]**
+Playback speed is defined relative to "1", so "0.5" is half speed and "2" is double speed.

 Speed control and multiplay are made for each other.
 Making use of both simultaneously can really extend the life of a single sound effect file.
 Every time you change a sound player's playback speed with multiplay enabled, previously triggered sound effects continue on unaffected.
 So, by extending the above trigger logic to something like...